Average reading time – 13 minutes

 Did I do it though?
 Yes of course I did.

-Every day my confidence grew just a little bit more because confidence doesn’t come from a place where there is no fear but from a place where you push past that fear.
+Every day my confidence grew just a little bit more.
+Confidence doesn’t come from a place where there is no fear, but from a place where you push past that fear.

 Of course I do!

-This is where I explained to Alan and need to share with you, that confidence is like a muscle, and it takes practice and time to grow.
+This is where I explained to Alan, that confidence is like a muscle, and it takes practice and time to grow.
 The crucial thing too though is that it needs continuous conduct.
 I.e. you have to keep at it.

 So, remember this about confidence – work on it, regularly, consistently and never stop.